Edward O. Wilson 1929-2021

 Ed Wilson with Dynastes hercules

-Ed Wilson is a Professor and Curator of Entomology at the Museum of Comparative Zoology at Harvard University.
-Ed is one of today's finest scholars and naturalists, and he is one of the world's leading authorities on ants.
-Ed is first and foremost an ant man, but as the accompanying photo shows, he has a profound admiration for scarab beetles also.
+Ed Wilson was a Professor and Curator of Entomology at the Museum of Comparative Zoology at Harvard University.
+Ed was one of the finest scholars and naturalists, and he was one of the world's leading authorities on ants.
+Ed was first and foremost an ant man, but as the accompanying photo shows, he had a profound admiration for scarab beetles also.
 He visited Team Scarab at Nebraska in 1998 and was made an honorary scarab worker.

 Comments about this site can be sent to Andrew Smith